 This is such a comforting yet simultaneously tragic piece.
 The thing about being suicidal is that you feel so isolated and in your own head.
 Of course you don't wish it on other people, but it is oddly affirming when you find someone else that has felt similarly.
 It makes you feel not so alone.
 Thanks for helping many of us feel not so alone.

 Perfect piece to read first thing this morning.
 I knew it was going to be a dark day, but this was like a soft nod from a stranger crossing the street.
-We all might deal with thoughts of suicide, so it’s comforting to see writing about shared moments despair.
+We all might deal with thoughts of suicide, so it’s comforting to see writing about shared moments of despair.
 Thank you, Alex.

 "I really want to see Dune Messiah," is amazing.
 This is how I also cope and keep it pushing.
 I don't have any major goals in life.
 But I love music and movies so much it's enough to keep me curious and holding on.
 I guess my major goal in life is to enjoy myself.